prody/ProDy-website/tutorials/watfinder_tutorial/ensemblePDB.rst

    @> All 51 coordinate sets are copied to pebp1_50frames Selection 'protein' + pebp1_50frames Selection 'same residue as...6074 4190 14360'.
    @> All 51 coordinate sets are copied to pebp1_50frames Selection 'protein' + pebp1_50frames Selection 'same residue as...9718 17936 7184'.
    @> All 51 coordinate sets are copied to pebp1_50frames Selection 'protein' + pebp1_50frames Selection 'same residue as...947 10043 11756'.
-   @> All 51 coordinate sets are copied to pebp1_50frames Selection 'protein' + pebp1_50frames Selection 'same residue as...0099 12848 4175'.
-   @> All 51 coordinate sets are copied to pebp1_50frames Selection 'protein' + pebp1_50frames Selection 'same residue as...6031 8645 18008'.
    ..
    ..